Benbinbin/BlogiNote/content/article/tutorial/write-article.md

   ```

   ::TipBox{type="warning"}
-  In order to highlight the code correctly, you need to specify which program language the code belongs to right after the three backquote
+  In order to highlight the code correctly, you **must** specify which program language the block code belongs to right after the three backquote

+  The block code highlight engine is Shiki, which supports a hundreds of program languages.

+  But to be more accurate, you should check out [this page](https://github.com/shikijs/shiki/blob/main/docs/languages.md) first, and make sure that Shiki support the program language your block code belongs to.

-  If you don't know which program language the code belong to, you can assign to the `md` or `markdown` first
+  If the program language isn't supported, or you don't know which program language the block code belong to, **you can assign to the `md` or `markdown`** as a fallback solution.
   ::

   you can also provide more information about your code block: